 How Does the Petition Process Work?

 A registrant must submit to the Court a Notice of Petition, along with a Petition setting forth the reasons why modification or relief is warranted.
-The Petition should include evidence in order to prove by clear and convincing evidence that the registrant is a lower risk is appropriate or why the registrant should be relieved of his or duty to register.
+The Petition should include evidence in order to prove by clear and convincing evidence that a registrant is now a lower risk or why the registrant should be relieved of his or duty to register.